Blog | Federal Investment

-The Inclusive Energy Innovation Prize will provide a total of $2.5 million in funding to up to 10 teams to advance ideas for a just and equitable transition.
+The Inclusive Energy Innovation Prize will provide a total of $2.5 million in funding to up to 10 teams to advance programs advancing a just and equitable transition, building community partnerships, and creating a more vibrant, representative clean energy ecosystem.
 The winners of Phase One will receive cash awards of $200,000 each.
 Phase One winners will be eligible to participate in a Phase Two of the prize 12 months later, during which time it is anticipated that a total of $500,000 will be awarded to up to three teams.

 The Clean Energy Business Network is a nationwide nonprofit that serves as the small business voice for the clean energy economy.
 Our team is working with the Department of Energy and Small Business Administration to help ensure that federal grant dollars for clean energy technology innovation and economic growth reach a more representative range of the U.S. population.
 We want to make sure every eligible applicant knows about these funding opportunities and receives the support needed to successfully compete for these funds.

-The application, which consists of a concept letter and a short video, is due on February 25th.
+The application, which consists primarily of an impact plan and a 3-minute video, is due on February 25th at 5 pm ET.

 How to Submit an Application: